VaLiuM09/Creator-Base-Template/readme.md

 The definition has the following properties and methods:

-1. `TrainingObjectRegistry` provides the access to all training objects and properties of the current scene.
+1. `SceneObjectRegistry` provides the access to all training objects and properties of the current scene.
 2. `Trainee` is a shortcut to a trainee's headset.
 3. `InstructionPlayer` is a default audio source for all `PlayAudioBehavior` behaviors.
 4. `TextToSpeechConfig` defines a TTS engine, voice, and language to use to generate audio.